jondentonschneider/jondentonschneider.github.io/_pages/research.md

 ---

 <p align="justify">
 I study the causes and consequences of disparities in human capital within developing economies and the policies that can remedy them.
-I focus on the historical and social contexts of these inequalities so that development policymakers can properly tailor programs to communities they serve.
+I focus on the historical and social contexts of these inequalities so that development policymakers can properly tailor programs to the communities they serve.
 </p>

 <h3>Dissertation Chapters</h3>